interlinker0325/PDF-free-editor/README.md

-# 🧭Adlyceum : Online PDF Editor [Project ID: P-364]
+# Adlyceum : Online PDF Editor [Project ID: P-364]
 Ai based online **free pdf editor** to cut the chase for users and edit efficiently according to their needs using **openAI** and mathpix, **langchain**, **jodit editor**.
 When users upload the pdf, it is converted into a text file transfer to the openAI to detect the mistake section like outdated terms and grammatical issues.
 This mistake hightlighted with the red border to the dashboard to edit effiiciently.